aery32/aery32/README.md

 ### Changelog for the next release

-- Added USART module functions for normal (rs232) read and write operations.
+- Added USART module functions:
+  - Serial read and write operations (RS-232).
+  - SPI communication (master and slave).
 - Minor change in Sublime Text 2 project file.
 No need to change the ST2 build system manually any more (from Tools > Build System).
 - It's now possible to define project wide (global) settings in one file.